metamath/set.mm/README.md

 At some point you should join the
 [Metamath mailing list](https://groups.google.com/g/metamath).
-We're a friendly community and we would love to have more collaborators!
+We're a friendly community, and we would love to have more collaborators!

 The Wiki page
 [Getting started with contributing](https://github.com/metamath/set.mm/wiki/Getting-started-with-contributing) will walk you the process of contributing